pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       filtered by the role and result class options and modified by the other options.

-      Results are displayed as defined by the output format global option.
+      Results are displayed as defined by the output format general option.

     Options:
       -R, --resultclass <class name>  Filter by the result classname provided.